Table of Contents

 We do hope our WordPress vs Squarespace comparison has helped clarify what both platforms have to offer and made your decision that little bit easier.

 Remember; everyone's needs are different so what we have found the better between Squarespace or WordPress, may not be the best option for you.
 So please do your own research based on your businesses needs.

 For those who are still undecided, a final important note when considering WordPress vs Squarespace.
-Both platforms offer a 14-day free trial period, WordPress from a respect of the hosted version of WordPress.com.
+Squarespace offers a 14-day free trial period, then you can always look to check out WordPress from a respect of the hosted version of WordPress.com with their free trial period.
 It would do no harm whatsoever to take advantage of such an offer and test-drive each to see which fits your business model most appropriately.
-Two weeks should be ample time for you to test-drive each platform in order to decide as to which suits your needs best.
+The two weeks given should be ample time for you to test-drive each platform in order to decide as to which suits your needs best.

 That’s all for now: